 A 96 page, large format hardcover book that collects work from the personal project Entartete Kunst.
 All the pieces that make up the first series are featured, along with write-ups and detail images.
 The design materials for the Endeavor Snowboards and the Industria Mechanika collaborations are included, as well as images from several exhibitions.
 The book also contains a process section that outlines the creation of one of the pieces from start to finish, and to cap it off, a bunch of EK material that hasn't seen the light of day, or that was created specifically for this collection.

-The first collaboration with high end model kit makers Industria Mechanika and Vancouver based 3D modeller Gene Campbell.
-A slightly modified version of the piece "Dystopic" from the Entartete Kunst series was modelled by Gene (who did an amazing job!) then 3D printed by master printer Desmoda at Ownage.
-From this master print the large 1/6th scale resin kits were cast.
-The kit proved to be fairly popular and is now in its forth edition.
-3D render by Gene Campbell.
+Various collaborations with high end model kit makers Industria Mechanika and Vancouver based 3D modeller Gene Campbell.
+These kits feature figures from the Entartete Kunst series that have been sculpted by Gene then 3D printed by master printer Desmoda at Ownage.
+From these master prints the large 1/6th scale and 1/8th scale resin kits are cast.
+These kits have been fairly popular, running through numerous editions and being featured in articles, model magazines and on Adam Savage's Tested.
+3D renders by Gene Campbell.
 Photos by Desmoda.

 This graphic was featured on t-shirts that were sold through the Born In Concrete Shop during the first half of 2015.
 Most of the run sold, but I do have a few left, so they may be available again once the shop reopens after I return from living over seas.
 Time will tell…...